 - “Is there anything preventing you from completing your purchase?”

 For each question, present a few multiple choice answers as well as an “Other” option where they can type a response.
-Check out our survey recipes library to try an exit survey for yourself.

 3. Exit surveys can be the beginning of a fruitful relationship.